A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Detailed Optimization Formulation

 \end{itemize} The upper bounds on the activity coefficients and the derivative-based feature were chosen heuristically to ensure the optimization does not stray too far from the space of available real candidates, similar in spirit to the use of convex hulls or ellipsoids in \cite{Stavrou2023}, but less restrictive.

 \paragraph{Numerical Details and Starting Points} The entrainer optimization problem is initialized using the results from the NQ optimization.
 For each Pareto-optimal point on the NQ curve, the corresponding numbers of stages are fixed as parameters for the entrainer optimization problem.
 The modelfluid features of the reference entrainer (Benzene) serve as the starting point for the entrainer-specific variables $\feature_{\entrainer}$, from which the optimizer seeks to find an improvement.
 We choose the \verb|NLPQLP| algorithm \cite{Schittkowski2014NLPQLP}, a sequential quadratic programming (SQP) method, due to its demonstrated robustness and efficiency in handling the highly nonlinear and non-convex problems that arise in process systems engineering.
+For the \verb|NLPQLP| solver, the following settings are chosen: \begin{itemize} \item Maximum number of solver iterations (\verb|MAXIT|): $\num{100}$. \item Termination (convergence) accuracy of the solver (\verb|ACC|): $\num{1e-10}$. \item Termination (convergence) accuracy of the inner quadratic problem (\verb|ACCQP|): $\num{1e-14}$. \end{itemize} All other settings of the \verb|NLPQLP| solver are kept to their default value, as specified in \cite{Schittkowski2014NLPQLP}.

+The derivatives of both the objective functions and the constraint functions w.r.t. the optimization variables are not available analytically and thus have been numerically approximated using a 3-point (mid-point) finite difference rule.